Study shows cannabis consumption has no negative impact on kidney health, in fact it may be the opposite.

 Kidneys represent an important organ system for both cardiovascular function and the excretion of waste.
-As such, factors influencing renal (kidney) function can indirectly affect other physiological processes, such as control of blood pressure, heart rate, excretion of sodium and maintenance of water and salt balance in the body.
+As such, factors influencing renal (kidney) health can indirectly affect other physiological processes.
+These include blood pressure control, heart rate, sodium excretion, and the body’s water/salt balance.

-The kidneys are among the organ systems where CB1 and CB2 receptors are widely expressed, and therefore both endogenous and cannabis cannabinoids can alter their function.
-Unfortunately, there are very few clinical studies involving humans, therefore little is known about the effect of cannabinoids on both healthy kidneys and kidney function where there is a pre-existing renal disease.
+The kidneys are among the organ systems where CB1 and CB2 receptors are see the most expression.
+Therefore both endogenous and cannabis cannabinoids can alter their function.
+Unfortunately, there are very few clinical studies involving humans, therefore lwe know little about the effect of cannabinoids on both healthy kidneys and kidney function where there is a pre-existing renal disease.
 From the available pre-clinical and clinical data, the following is what we know about the effects of CB1 and CB2 receptor activation on the kidneys.

-Distribution of CB1 and CB2 receptors throughout the kidney has shown to be perturbed in renal disease, such as the case of diabetic nephropathy.
+Renal diseases like diabetic nephropathy perturb the distribution of CB1 and CB2 receptors throughout the kidneys.
 Biopsies from patients suffering from nephropathy showed increased expression of CB1 receptor, while in both humans and mouse models, decreased CB2 expression has been noted.

 It seems that the CBD can exert direct effects that are protective to kidney structure and function.
 The final physiological effect of CB receptor activation however, is likely not easily predictable.

 CBD may alter kidney function indirectly by dampening inflammation.
-Activation of CB2 receptors has an anti-inflammatory effect, resulting in reduction of inflammatory cell infiltration and reducing the production of cytokines (a molecule that increases inflammation).
-Conversely, in another study using a mouse model of acute kidney injury, activation of CB1 receptor was associated with increased oxidative stress, which stimulates inflammation, eventually initiating cell death.
-The benefit of reducing renal inflammation lies in the effects on the cardiovascular system, which is reducing overall risk of developing hypertension and vascular stiffness.
+Activation of CB2 receptors has an anti-inflammatory effect.
+Its result is a reduction of inflammatory cell infiltration and the production of cytokines (a molecule increasing inflammation).
+Conversely, in another study using a mouse model of acute kidney injury, scientists discovered that the activation of CB1 receptors associates with increased oxidative stress, which stimulates inflammation, eventually initiating cell death.
+The benefit of reducing renal inflammation lies in the effects on the cardiovascular system.
+Overall, it reduces the risk of developing hypertension and vascular stiffness.

-Information about the effects of smoked cannabis in healthy population and patients with CKD is very limited.
-One single study, involving 647 patients, found that smoking cannabis was not associated with a decline in kidney function.
-Markers of renal function were also unaltered in a small prospective trial in which medical cannabis was used for pain.
-Additionally, in 1225 patients who received a kidney transplant, using medical cannabis did not alter the function of the transplanted kidney at one year after they received it.
+We have very limited information about the effects of smoked cannabis on the healthy population and patients with CKD.
+One single study, involving 647 patients, found that smoking cannabis did not associate with a decline in kidney function.
+Markers of renal function still did not change in a small prospective trial treating pain with medical cannabis.
+Additionally, in 1225 patients receiving kidney transplants, using medical cannabis did not alter the function of the transplanted kidney at one year after reception.

-It is thus plausible that cannabinoid signaling may be used therapeutically in kidney diseases.
+It is thus plausible that cannabinoid signaling might work therapeutically on kidney diseases.
 Cannabis products richer in CBD seem to have greater pharmacological potential compared to THC.
-With the emergence of new knowledge about other cannabinoids present in the plant and their receptor activating profiles, it will be clearer as to which strains and products would be more beneficial for patients with kidney disease.
+Our knowledge about cannabinoids and how their profiles activate receptors is growing.
+We will soon know which strains and products are more beneficial for patients with kidney disease.